ITCMD/SRCOM/README.md

 # Plugins

-1. SMCOM supports third party plugins with a plugin menu.
+1. SRCOM supports third party plugins with a plugin menu.
 These can be added to Bin\Plugins.
-2. SMCOM plugins can place .cmd files in BeforeTX, OnStartTX, and AfterTX, and they will be run accordingly.
+2. SRCOM plugins can place .cmd files in BeforeTX, OnStartTX, and AfterTX, and they will be run accordingly.
-3. SMCOM comes with a roger beep plugin, a callsign ID plugin, and a **busy channel lockout plugin.** (note: Busy channel lockout plugin requires voicemeeter macros).
+3. SRCOM comes with a roger beep plugin, a callsign ID plugin, and a **busy channel lockout plugin.** (note: Busy channel lockout plugin requires voicemeeter macros).

 # Notes